kmhjs/zgithist/README.md

 ## Usage

 This plugin automatically collects command history in every git repository.
-When you want to see history, type `repository_history`.
+When you want to see history, type `zgithist`.

 ## Installation